shepmaster/shepmaster.github.com/source/_posts/2013-01-15-a-little-dip-into-rubys-marshal-format.markdown

 ## The rest

 There's a lot more to the Marshal format; I haven't even covered strings yet!
-I'll need to create another post to address the rest.
+You can find more at the [next post][part-2] in this series.

 ## How to explore on your own